1xuanyuan1/ant-design/components/card/demo/no-padding.md

 ## en-US

-You can adjust the default margins, set the width.
+You can adjust the default margins like setting the width.

 ````jsx
 import { Card } from 'antd';